-Onboard Power LED
+Onboard Power LED (LE1)

-There is an Onboard Power LED located on the motherboard.
-When this LED is on, the system is on.
-Be sure to turn off the system and unplug the power cord before removing or installing components.
+There is an Onboard Power LED (LE1) located on the motherboard.
+When LE1 is off, the system is off.
+When the green light is on, the system is on.
 See the layout below for the LED location.